microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithMRTKAndXRSDK.md

 If using OpenXR, choose "DefaultOpenXRConfigurationProfile" as the active profile or clone it to make customizations.

-If using other XR runtimes in the XR Plugin Management configuration, like Windows Mixed Reality or Oculus, choose "DefaultXRSDKConfigurationProfile" as the active profile or clone it to make customizations.
+If using other XR runtimes in the XR Plug-in Management configuration, like Windows Mixed Reality or Oculus, choose "DefaultXRSDKConfigurationProfile" as the active profile or clone it to make customizations.

 These profiles are set up with the correct systems and providers, where needed.